 functions with the same name and you want to get rid of the offending

 ones.
-Say we already have our own function that’s called nub
+Say we already have our own function that’s called nub and we want

-to import all the functions from Data.List
+to import all the functions from Data.List except the nub function:

 import Data.List hiding (nub)